 4. Brain fog and no application

 Emotional health and mental health are somewhat interlinked.
 If your emotional health is at risk, your mental health could be affected.
-Emotionally exhausted people tend to lose concentration in little to no time.
-Your mind can go dead anytime if you are emotionally exhausted.
+Emotionally and mentally exhausted people tend to lose concentration in little to no time.
+Your mind can go dead anytime if you are emotionally tired.

-You can experience a sleeping disorder if you are emotionally exhausted.
+You can experience a sleeping disorder if you are suffering from emotional burnout.
 Your sleeping habits can be irregular in such a case.
-You could either lose some hours of sleep a day, or you could be maximizing your sleep routine.
+You could either lose some hours of sleep a day, or you could be maximizing your sleep routine due to emotional fatigue.

 If depression surfaces because of emotional exhaustion, then you could prolong your sleeping hours.